labgrid-project/labgrid/doc/usage.rst

 When using the ``get_driver`` method, the driver is automatically activated.
 The driver activation will also wait for unavailable resources when needed.

+For more information on the environment configuration files and the usage of multiple drivers, see :ref:`configuration:Environment Configuration`.

 pytest Plugin
 -------------
 Labgrid includes a `pytest <http://pytest.org>`_ plugin to simplify writing tests which